Bringing the Magic of Backyard Ponds to Life

 Submerged Plants:

-• Water celery (Vallisneria americana)
+• Water celery (Vallisneria spp.)

 Welcoming Aquatic Visitors